BEST TIME TO VISIT YELLOWSTONE

 Yellowstone in Winter

-Winter in Yellowstone is one of the best times to visit the park.
+Winter in Yellowstone (November to April) is one of the best times to visit the park.
 From the stunning snow-covered trees and mountains to the quiet trails ready for skiing and snowshoeing, there’s something truly magical about visiting Yellowstone in winter.

-Among the many striking winter sights you'll see in Yellowstone in winter, frozen waterfalls and thermal steam forming frozen droplets in midair could be at the top of the list.
+Among the many striking winter sights you'll see in Yellowstone in winter, frozen waterfalls and thermal steam forming frozen droplets in midair are at the top of the list.

 Winter is also an incredible time to do some wildlife watching in Yellowstone.
 We offer a tour of Yellowstone in winter that will bring you along the only stretch of road open year-road, where we’ll have an extraordinary white canvas on which to observe the animals and birds that live in this harsh winter climate.
 Winter is also the best time to visit Yellowstone if you want to view wolves, which are at their strongest and most visible in the cold weather months.

 If you do plan to visit Yellowstone in winter, be sure to pack lots of layers to prepare for the cold and snowy conditions.
 If you’re planning to ski or snowshoe, talk to us ahead of your trip to know exactly what to pack for your excursions.
 If you’re interested in a snowcoach or snowmobiling winter tour of Yellowstone, allow us to make some recommendations.

 Ready to book a winter tour of Yellowstone?

 Spring (mid-April to mid-June) is the time of new life and awakening on the Yellowstone Plateau.
 Visiting Yellowstone in spring can be challenging in the earlier part of the season, though it holds its own unique beauty.